 - If creating a link in a block of text using the “Insert QuickLink” function, apply this workaround (method 3).

 Choosing a persistent link

-Both DOI and OpenURL are widely adopted standards which strive to better identify digital objects, and to give persistent access to these objects independently of the platform on which they are found, and regardless of future location or ownership changes.
+DOI is a widely adopted standard meant to give persistent access to online items independently of the platform on which they are found, and regardless of future location or ownership changes.

 (1) Finding a digital object identifier (DOI)

 DOIs are most commonly found in scientific literature mostly after the early 2000s.